maiamcc/ghsite_source/source/_posts/2018-02-01-python-decorators.markdown

 [^2]: `MyClass(...)`, of course, being shorthand for `MyClass.__init__(...)`.
 (That's totally an oversimplification; `MyClass(...)` is *actually* shorthand for `MyClass.__new__(cls)`, which does a bunch of stuff, including call `__init__` on the newly made `MyClass` instance... but sufice it to say that when I call `MyClass(...)` I expect some stuff to happen, including a call to `MyClass.__init__`, and to eventually get back a new instance of that class.)

 [^3]: Note that since `MyClass(...)` is baaasically shorthand for `MyClass.__init__(...)` (see above), and so you can achieve a pretty similar effect by decorating the `__init__`  method.
 The thing passed into `announce_new_instance` to be transformed will be different, but the new function will execute in just about the same way.

+[^4]: Hat tip to [Jayant Jain](http://jayantj.github.io/), who pointed out an error I made in the original version of this blogpost.
+(Yes, if you really wanted to, you could store state on a function as well, cuz it's Python and everything is an object, including functions.
+For instance, I could totally set `my_func.some_value = "hello"`.
+However, it's awkward and unidiomatic.
+So like, go ahead and do that if you want, but it's kinda weird, and really it just makes more sense to use classes.)